HL7/fhir-registry-protocols-ig/input/pagecontent/test_plan.md

  * Be able to produce a CREDS Logical Model StructureDefinition resource for the example Registry Data Dictionary as per Create / Update Registry Definition
  * The Logical Model should conform to the CREDSStructureDefinition as a profile.
- * THe Logical Model should conform to the registry Data Dictionary
+ * The Logical Model should conform to the registry Data Dictionary
- * The Model should have mappings to at least the FHIR standard and include all Output mappings.
+ * Where possible, all elements in the Model should have mappings to at least one standard (e.g., FHIR) and must include Output mappings.
  * If you’re doing the publication scenario, have a client that can do a fetch of the Logical Model.

 **Registry Submission Definition Creator Success Criteria**